margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * Employed by God, to know everyone as God's daughters and sons

-"truthful arguents you employ", "spirit of Truth and Love", "heal the sick" "The Christian Scientist's argument rests on the Christianly scientific basis of being.
+"truthful arguments you employ", "spirit of Truth and Love", "heal the sick" "The Christian Scientist's argument rests on the Christianly scientific basis of being.
 The Scripture declares, 'The Lord He is God [good]; there is none else beside Him.'"